Where’d You Go, Bernadette: Film Review

 Where’d you Go Bernadette is not just the title of the film: it’s also the question it leaves the audience with.
 Where did the plot go?
 Where did all of those promising elements run away to?
 Could an artist’s creativity crisis be resolved with a family trip to Antarctica?
 Though Linklater seems to have the answers, his film is a failed attempt to use as many promising elements as possible to make the audience forget about the lack of a main original idea for the movie.
 It’s clear that the director couldn’t see which direction the movie was taking, and instead of tackling the question, he decided to elude it by adding up more elements.
 We all know that even a minestrone soup can only be made with just the right amount of ingredients.
 It’s all about moderation, and about deciding whether the starter will be a vegetarian soup or a meat one.

-Where’d You Go, Bernadette is now showing in select countries.
+Where’d You Go, Bernadette is now available to watch on digital and on demand.